marcopeg/amazing-postgresql/projects/report-recent-orders-per-user/README.md

 # Build the project and populate it with dummy data
 # so that you can play with it using a client like PSQL
 make seed
+make seed file=randomic-100

+# Run queries from the "query" folder:
+make run file=query-name

 # Stop the running PostgreSQL and remove the container
 # (data is still persisted to the local disk)
 make stop
 ```

+---

+## Schema V1

+The schema for this project is rather simple:

+- `users` will store user data
+- `orders` will store orders placed by users

+> The `UserID` will be a simple text like `Luke` as so to make it easier to produce fake data.

 ---